lsst/rtn-018/index.rst

 - https://github.com/lsst-sqre/discourse-rubin-header
 - https://github.com/lsst-sqre/discourse-rubin-footer

-The following example on how to use the Discourse API:
+The following repo documents an example of how to use the Discourse API:

 - https://github.com/lsst-sqre/community_api